 Stage 1 of the Bypass is the current priority – a single lane carriageway in each direction extending from the Midland Highway and Excelsior Avenue intersection to the west of Mooroopna to the Goulburn Valley Highway in Shepparton North – a total distance of 10.05kms.

-In recognition of the importance of Stage 1 of the Bypass to Shepparton and Mooroopna, VicRoads received $10.2 million in funding from the Victorian Government, to take forward design and early works for Stage 1 of the Bypass.
+In recognition of the importance of Stage 1 of the Bypass to Shepparton and Mooroopna, Regional Roads Victoria received $10.2 million in funding in the 2017/18 State Budget to take forward design and early works for Stage 1 of the Bypass.

-When Stage 1 of the Bypass is constructed, Ford Road and Wanganui Road will become a key east-west link providing a direct connection between Stage 1 of the Bypass and the Shepparton Alternate Route (Grahamvale Road and Doyles Road) for traffic moving west-east and west-south.
+When Stage 1 of the Bypass is constructed, Ford Road and Wanganui Road will become a key east-west link providing a direct connection between Stage 1 of the Bypass and the Shepparton Alternative Route (Grahamvale Road and Doyles Road) for traffic moving west-east and west-south.
 It will also help to realise a freight supply chain network around Mooroopna and Shepparton.

-Ford Road and Wanganui Roads were identified in the Greater Shepparton Freight and Land Use Study as the best option to realise a direct connection between the Goulburn Valley Highway and the Shepparton Alternate Route.
+Ford Road and Wanganui Road were identified in the Greater Shepparton Freight and Land Use Study as the best option to realise a direct connection between the Goulburn Valley Highway and the Shepparton Alternative Route.
 This Strategy was adopted by Council in 2013.
 However, the idea has a long history, and a proposal to use Wanganui Road and Ford Road as such a direct connection was included in the Greater Shepparton 2030 Strategy Plan in 2006.

-Council is aware that there are many residential properties along Ford and Wanganui Roads that may be impacted to some degree by the proposed upgrade and sought to understand the design constraints and any issues that the upgrade may raise for local residents and businesses.
+Council is aware that there are many residential properties along Ford and Wanganui Roads that may be impacted to some degree by the proposed upgrade, and sought to understand the design constraints and any issues that the upgrade may raise for local residents and businesses.

-Council wrote to 700 land owners and occupiers of land along Ford and Wanganui Roads in April and May 2017, inviting interested parties to attend drop-in sessions.
+Council wrote to 700 land owners and occupiers of land along Ford and Wanganui Roads in April and May 2017 inviting interested parties to attend drop-in sessions.
 The purpose of these one-to-one workshops was to ensure that all issues associated with any future upgrade of Ford and Wanganui Roads were known, and that the scope of the investigation was thorough and robust.

 30 people attended the Ford Road workshop held on 19 April 2017 and provided comments from Linda Court, Rosina Court, Matilda Drive, Jersey Crescent, Ryeland Drive, Holstein Court, Ayrshire Way, Ann Wood Nook, Botany Crescent and Mootwingee Crescent.